LaxarJS/laxar/docs/manuals/writing_compositions.md

 # Writing Compositions

-Although inheritance brings a bit of organization into pages, for bigger applications with many widgets on a page this isn't sufficient.
+Although inheritance brings a bit of organization into pages, for bigger applications with many widgets on a page this is not sufficient.
 Very often most of a base page fits for all pages but some small things need to be adjusted for some of the pages that could otherwise be reused throughout the application.
 Another use case is to enable the reuse of a bundle of widgets multiple times within one page, each time only with some different configuration.